egarcia1868/Weather_Dashboard/README.md

 ## Acknowledgments

-* Big ups to our instructor, Calvin Carter, and our TAs, Mark Alaniz & Amanda Padilla, as well as our Student Success Manager, Sean Fleming
+* Big ups to my mentor, Calvin Carter, for help throughout the production of this and many of my other projects.
 * Tons of help for this was found at w3schools (https://www.w3schools.com/), mozilla (https://developer.mozilla.org/), and various googleables